Indications and Usage

 Hypercalcemia: Use Testim or testosterone gel with caution in cancer patients at risk of hypercalcemia (and associated hypercalciuria)

 Lipids: Changes in serum lipid profiles may occur

 Monitoring: Monitor serum testosterone, prostate specific antigen, hematocrit, serum calcium concentrations, International Normalized Ratio (INR), prothrombin time, and lipid concentrations periodically as recommended in the Prescribing Information.
-Changes may require dose adjustment or discontinuation of Testim
+Changes may require dose adjustment or discontinuation of Testim or testosterone gel

 Insulin: Androgens may decrease blood glucose and therefore may decrease insulin requirements in diabetic patients

 Oral Anticoagulants: Changes in anticoagulant activity may be seen with androgens.
 More frequent monitoring of INR and prothrombin time is recommended in patients taking warfarin

 Corticosteroids: Use of testosterone with corticosteroids may result in increased fluid retention.
 Use with caution, particularly in patients with cardiac, renal, or hepatic disease

 USE IN SPECIFIC POPULATIONS